 Of course, we at the Fed have our own recent case study that speaks to the effectiveness of forward guidance.
 The Federal Open Market Committee's statement issued following our August meeting said, "The Committee currently anticipates that economic conditions-including low rates of resource utilization and a subdued outlook for inflation over the medium run-are likely to warrant exceptionally low levels for the federal funds rate at least through mid-2013."
-As Figure 1 shows, two-year Treasury yields fell by about 10 basis points and ten-year Treasury yields fell by about 20 basis points following the announcement.
+As Figure 1 shows, two-year Treasury yields fell by about 0.1 percentage point and ten-year Treasury yields fell by about 0.2 percentage point following the announcement.
 This provides prima facie evidence of the powerful effects of forward guidance at the zero bound.